department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/co-design-usability-June/Conversation-guide.md

 -   What information would you want to see in your claim status tool?

+-   What info, features, functionalities would be most useful to you?

--   What features and functionalities would you like to add to such a tool, if anything was possible?
+-   What features and functionalities would you like to add, if anything was possible?

 (If participant hesitates: Think about the last time you were wondering about the status of your claims.
 What were you hoping to get information on?)